turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ## Step 1: Initiate the Connect

-Login to the Guardrails' console and select the "CONNECT" option from the home page.
+Login to the Guardrails' console and select the **CONNECT** option from the home page.

 <p><img alt="locate-top-level-connect" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/locate-top-level-connect.png"/></p>

 ## Step 2: Capture the external ID

-Select `AWS Account` from the left navigation and then click SOMETHING  to download the CloudFormation template we will use to set up the required IAM role.
+Select **AWS Account** from the left navigation and then click SOMETHING  to download the CloudFormation template we will use to set up the required IAM role.

 <p><img alt="initial-connect-screen" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/initial-connect-screen.png"/></p>